mozilla/i18n-abide/README.md

 ## Translation files

-The ``i18n-abide`` module currently supports three file formats.
-PO/POT files, which get transformed to JSON via provided command line tools, [PLIST](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/plist.5.html) (i.e., XML) files, which require no transformation prior to use, and [JSON](https://developer.mozilla.org/en/docs/JSON) (JavaScript Object Notation) a key-value JSON type.
+The `i18n-abide` module currently supports three file formats.
+1) PO/POT files, which get transformed to JSON via provided command line tools.
+2) [PLIST](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/plist.5.html) (i.e., XML) files, which require no transformation prior to use.
+3) [Transflex](http://support.transifex.com/customer/portal/articles/1223004-key-value-json-files) [JSON](https://developer.mozilla.org/en/docs/JSON) (JavaScript Object Notation) a key-value JSON type.

+### PO/POT files

+This is the default and assumed for documention in this README.

+PO files can be compiled to .json or Gettext binary `.mo` files.

+For use on the client side,
+PO files are compiled to JavaScript for easy inclusion into your page or build script.

-NOTE: The PO/POT files are also transformed into .JSON, but do not follow the same layout as a simple key-value pair JSON files.
+NOTE: The PO/POT files are also transformed into .JSON, but do not follow the same layout as the Transflex JSON files.

+### Choosing file format
 By default PO/POT files are used.
 This can be changed during setup:

 ```javascript